dell/karavi-metrics-powerflex/docs/CONTRIBUTING.md

 ## Your first contribution

-Unsure where to begin contributing to Karavi PowerFlex?
+Unsure where to begin contributing?
 Start by browsing issues labeled `beginner friendly` or `help wanted`.

-* [Beginner-friendly](https://github.com/dell/karavi-powerflex-metrics/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) issues are generally straightforward to complete.
+* [Beginner-friendly](https://github.com/dell/karavi-metrics-powerflex/issues?q=is%3Aopen+is%3Aissue+label%3A%22beginner+friendly%22) issues are generally straightforward to complete.
-* [Help wanted](https://github.com/dell/karavi-powerflex-metrics/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues are problems we would like the community to help us with regardless of complexity.
+* [Help wanted](https://github.com/dell/karavi-metrics-powerflex/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues are problems we would like the community to help us with regardless of complexity.

 When you're ready to contribute, it's time to create a pull request.